-Superintendent's Requested Operational Plan 2019-2020 FINANCIAL ORGANIZATION OF ACCOUNTS
+Board of Education's Requested Operational Plan 2019-2020 FINANCIAL ORGANIZATION OF ACCOUNTS

 Capital Project Fund - account for all financial resources used for the acquisition or construction of major capital projects.

 Capital Projects (various) - to account for bond proceeds and grants and other resources used for the acquisition or construction of major capital projects.